Massachusetts law about lead poisoning and control

 Links to federal laws, regulations and resources on lead paint, including basic information about lead, ways to protect your family, and lead abatement.

-Includes how to have children and residences tested, deleading, protections under state and federal laws, and legal remedies for tenants.
+Includes how to test children and residences, deleading, protections under state and federal laws, and legal remedies for tenants.

 National Lead Information Center (NLIC)